LawrenceKay/worldwide_covid_policy/README.md

 ------------

 1) Uploading of draft literature and data review on Covid-19 policy undertaken by governments worldwide.
-2) Investigation of datasets that might be most suitable for modelling and analysis.
-3) Exploratory data analysis of the selected datasets.
+2) Exploratory data analysis and modelling of the OxCGRT simplified datasets.